PizzaWithMilk/Github-tracker-template/README.md

 ## Setup

 1. **Click Add file** → Create new file.
 In the filename box, enter: `.github/workflows/` then name the tracker whatever you want.
+Make sure the name ends `.yml`

 2. **Copy the file** into `.github/workflows/` in any repo you control — it does **not** have to be the repo you're monitoring.
 This repo just needs to be somewhere GitHub Actions can run and commit a small state file.